FernVR/mosaic/README.md

 -   A brief description of the club and what happens, accompanied by a image of the loction of the meeting spot on google maps, as well as an unordered list with all the details of the club and how to get involved.

--   Mobile screens will have the information of the book club display one after the other, but on larger screens will display next to each other so the section fits nicely on a wide screen.
+-   Mobile screens will have the information of the book club display one after the other, but on larger screens will display next to each other so the section fits well on a wide screen.

     ![book-club](./assets/images/readme/book-club-ipad.jpg)
     ![book-club](./assets/images/readme/book-club-mobile.jpg)